Cubs vs. Marlins Player Props Betting Odds

 Hoerner Stats

-- Hoerner has five doubles, a triple, two home runs, seven walks and 17 RBI (38 total hits).
-He's also swiped nine bases.
+- Hoerner has collected 41 hits with five doubles, a triple, two home runs and eight walks.
+He has driven in 18 runs with 10 stolen bases.

 Hoerner Recent Games